seanbaxter/mdspan/README.md

 View the [Circle implementation](https://github.com/seanbaxter/mdspan/blob/circle/circle/experimental/mdspan).

 [mdspan P0009](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2021/p0009r14.html) is a major library slated for inclusion in C++23.
-A [model implementation](https://github.com/kokkos/mdspan) has been provided by the Kokkos team, with lots of good tests.
+A [reference implementation](https://github.com/kokkos/mdspan) has been provided by the Kokkos team, with lots of good tests.
 A [single-header branch](https://github.com/kokkos/mdspan/blob/single-header/mdspan.hpp) is the best form for examining their work.

 The mdspan proposal has been in revision since 2015, and improves on proposals that date much further back even.
 There are few modern C++ libraries as studied as mdspan.
 Unfortunately, the C++ ISO committee does not practice co-design.
 The needs of library implementers are not communicated to Evolution Working Group, resulting in a core language that only supports the demands of its standard library with the most tortured of efforts.
 Even when targeting C++20, mdspan engages in the most astonishingly complex template metaprogramming I have ever seen.